mtrevisan/HunLinter/README.md

 ### Rule/dictionary insertion
 This is **NOT** an editor tool<sup>1</sup>!
 If you want to add affix rules, add words in the dictionary, add hyphenation rules, or change them, you have plenty of tools around you.
 For Windows I suggest [Notepad++](https://notepad-plus-plus.org/ "Notepad++ homepage") (for example, you will see immediately while typing if a word is already present in the dictionary).

-<sup>1</sup>: Even if in case of hyphenation files a new rule can actually be added...
+<sup>1</sup>: Even if for the hyphenation file a new rule can actually be added...

 <a name="screenshots"></a>
 ## Screenshots